Garrett Cooper Player Props: Marlins vs. Rockies

 - The pitching staff for the Rockies has a collective 7.4 K/9, the worst in MLB.

-- The Rockies have a 5.61 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.56).

-- The Rockies allow the most home runs in baseball (138 total, 1.4 per game).
+- Rockies pitchers combine to give up 138 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Lambert starts for the first time this season for the Rockies.
+- Anderson gets the start for the Rockies, his 12th of the season.
+He is 0-4 with a 6.26 ERA and 38 strikeouts in 54 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.